Get Involved

 A Eucharistic Minister, or Chalice Bearer, helps our priests serve Communion by offering the chalice (the Blood of Christ) to those receiving Holy Communion.
 Typically, Eucharistic Ministers also serve as Lectors on the same day, but this is not required.
 We ask that those serving as Eucharistic Ministers be either confirmed or received into the Episcopal Church.
 Adults and confirmed youth (9th grade and up) are welcome to serve.

-The Verger participates during our worship service by carrying the virge (staff) during procession and Gospel reading, assisting the priest in preparing Holy Communion and rings the bells at the consecration.
+Vergers participate during worship services by carrying the virge (staff) during procession and Gospel reading, assisting the priest in preparing Holy Communion and rings the bells at the consecration.

-We encourage people to volunteer once a month for any of these opportunities.
+We encourage volunteers to sign up once a month for any of these opportunities.

 • A choir in white robes singing in a church with a pipe organ and stained glass window.